 We will enter a lease to purchase agreement.
-We will use only 25,000 sq. ft. space for the first year of operation.
+We will need only 20,000 sq. ft. space for the first year of operation.
 As we increase enrollment, we will expand and occupy rest of the building.
-Our goal is to expand to a second building nearby to house our high school students.
+Our goal is to expand to in phases as we increase enrollment.